benhernes/VerticalSplitBen/README.md

 # VerticalSplit
 This package is ***heavily*** inspired by the splitscreen impelementation from the [Amie](https://www.amie.so) iOS app.
 This is my attempt to recreate it

+Versioned as VerticalSplitBen 1.1 for refinements to fit use case

 ## Examples